openenergymonitor/learn/view/electricity-monitoring/ctac/calibration.md

 It is impossible to manufacture anything with absolute precision.
 In general terms, the more precisely something is manufactured, the more expensive it is.
 Consider the emonTx current input as a relatively simple example.
 If we assume for now that we don't have any errors in the sketch, we have 3 physical factors that will each contribute to the uncertainty in the value that we read for the current.
 These are:

-1.  the transfer ratio of the current transformer,
+1. The transfer ratio of the current transformer.
-2.  the value of the burden resistor, and
+2. The value of the burden resistor.
-3.  the accuracy with which the burden voltage is measured.
+3. The accuracy with which the burden voltage is measured.

-Item 3 above, has two components – ADC non-linearity and reference uncertainty.
+Item 3 has two components – ADC non-linearity and reference uncertainty.
 Normally, both of these have three components that contribute to the possible error to a greater or lesser extent:

-*   an initial uncertainty in the value at the time of manufacture,
+*   An initial uncertainty in the value at the time of manufacture.
-*   drift due to physical changes over time, and
+*   Drift due to physical changes over time.
-*   external influences
+*   External influences.

 Calibration is a means of correcting the first of these, and if performed regularly, it will also correct for the second.
 Unless you are able to remove or shield your device from external influences, there is generally very little you can do to counter their effects.

 A full appraisal of the sources of error in the emonTx measurement is [here](emontx-error-sources).
 In the worst case, the measurement of real or apparent power could be in error by nearly 40% without calibration.
 With calibration against a reasonably-priced multimeter, the accuracy should be around 6%.

-#### Calibrating the internal reference voltage
+#### Calibrating the Internal Reference Voltage

 This procedure is not applicable to the emonTx V3 using the default sketch.
 For all other variants, it is recommended if you are using batteries to power your emonTx; it is optional if you are using a mains power supply.
 You should do this first, before adjusting the calibration constants.
 If you change the calibration of the internal reference, the calibration constants will need to be corrected.